-- Last but not the least is the employment of children as domestic workers where there is no regulation.
+- Last but not least is the employment of children as domestic workers where there is no regulation.
 Children are literally slaves and work for very low wages.
-Cases of sexual, physical and emotional abuse are very common in case of children working as domestic help.
+Cases of sexual, physical and emotional abuse are very common in the case of children working as domestic help.

 The menace of child labour in India has spread like venom to every nook and corner, finding roots, and making it a difficult task to be removed.

 The main causes of child labour in India are of course poverty and lack of social security.
-The vast gap between the rich and the poor, the neo-liberal economic policies and privatisation of basic services have resulted in a vast majority of the population without employment and thus, devoid of the basic necessities of life.
+The vast gap between the rich and the poor, the neo-liberal economic policies and privatization of basic services have resulted in a vast majority of the population without employment and thus, devoid of the basic necessities of life.

 Children belonging to the families falling below the BPL level are adversely affected.
 They have no other option but to fend for themselves by working as unskilled labour, when they should be attending schools and playing in parks like other children.
 The main causes of the continuation of child labour in India are as follows: